simonpett/QPC/README.md

 - create an admin page, than an existing admin can convert normal user to an admin user to reduce time to make admin
 - extend admin page to allow updated and submission of properties so office team can do updates instead of IT
 - implement forgot pwd/reset pwd fucntionality using flask-login extensions, also rememberme functionality
+- reduce duplicate code in signup and profile to make it more readable and supportable
+- divide up app.py into smaller files to make it easier to support
+- create automated tests to make change faster by reducing testing time

 setup instructions